isa-group/sphere-docs/docs/docs/getting-started/configuration.md

       - cloudStorage
 plans:
   FREE:
-    description: "The free plan is allowed to all users"
+    description: The free plan is allowed to all users
     monthlyPrice: 0
-    unit: "user/month"
+    unit: user/month
   PREMIUM:
-    description: "Unlock all our features with the premium plan"
+    description: Unlock all our features with the premium plan
     monthlyPrice: 15
-    unit: "user/month"
+    unit: user/month
     features:
       adminDashboard:
         value: true